 A statement of truth which is not contained in or indorsed upon the petition which it verifies must be sufficient to identify the petition and must contain the name of the debtor, the name of the petitioner and the court or hearing centre in which the petition is to be presented4.

-The statement of truth must be authenticated and dated by or on behalf of the petitioner
+The statement of truth must be authenticated and dated by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.